ZachChristensen28/odam-community/docs/data-is-beautiful/index.md

         <strong>Sherlock Holmes A Study in Scarlet, Arthur Conan Doyle</strong>

-    ??? tip "Storytelling with Data: The Importance of Considering the User" The success of any data storytelling lies in its ability to engage and reach the emotion of the audience.
+    ??? tip "Storytelling with Data: The Importance of Considering the User"
+        ### Storytelling with Data: The Importance of Considering the User

+        The success of any data storytelling lies in its ability to engage and reach the emotion of the audience.
 It is crucial to consider who your audience is and tailor your presentation accordingly.
 While a technical audience with a high level of data literacy may be able to comprehend more complex language and visualizations, a non-technical audience may require simpler explanations, basic data visualizations, or a walk-through of what’s being presented.
 Using metaphors and analogies are very helpful tools when customizing your presentation or content.

         It is also essential to consider their goals, interests, and motivations.
 What do they hope to learn from the data?
 How can the insights from the data be applied to their needs?
 By aligning your data storytelling with the audience's needs and interests, you can create a relevant and engaging story or presentation that effectively communicates the value of the data.

         Finally, when considering the context of the data, user stories can also be used to identify key insights and actionable steps that can be taken based on those insights.
 This helps to make the data more valuable and applicable to your audience, and helps them understand the implications of the data.

 ??? note "Data at the Heart of Modern Life"
+    ## Data at the Heart of Modern Life

     In this section, we will explore the 5 Vs, the growth of IoT and sensing devices, the impact of mobile and cloud computing on data generations, and the importance of data in a pandemic.

     As our world becomes increasingly digitized, we are generating and collecting vast amounts of data from a variety of sources.
 From the sensing devices placed throughout our physical environment to the data we create through our daily interactions and activities, the amount of data we produce is vast and ever-growing.